apollo

 Consuming alcohol, along with Toff DS Suppressant , may potentiate some of the pharmacologic effects of CNS-active agents.
 If used together, it may lead to symptoms like confusion, central nervous system depression, impairment of thinking and judgment.

-It is not recommended to take Toff DS Suppressant along with any anti-depressant medication, especially MAO inhibitors (linezolid, phenelzine, selegiline, rasagiline, isocarboxazid, tranylcypromine), as it may lead to unpleasant side-effects or any drug interaction.
-Also, Toff DS Suppressant should be taken at least 15 days after your last dose of anti-depressants.
+It is not recommended to take Toff DS Suppressant along with any antidepressant medication, especially MAO inhibitors (linezolid, phenelzine, selegiline, rasagiline, isocarboxazid, tranylcypromine), as it may lead to unpleasant side effects or any drug interaction.
+Also, Toff DS Suppressant should be taken at least 15 days after your last dose of antidepressants.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, wait until then to take Toff DS Suppressant and skip the missed dose.
-Do not take extra medicine to make up the missed dose.
+Do not take extra medicine to make up for the missed dose.

 It is unknown whether Toff DS Suppressant passes into human milk.
 Therefore, please consult your doctor if you are supposed to breastfeed while taking Toff DS Suppressant .
-Your doctor will prescribe Toff DS Suppressant only if the benefits outweigh risks.
+Your doctor will prescribe Toff DS Suppressant only if the benefits outweigh the risks.

 Store at a temperature not exceeding 30°C in a cool and dry place.
 Protect it from sunlight and moisture.
 Keep out of reach of children.